looker-open-source/sdk-codegen/docs/byosdk.md

  */
 export interface IRawResponse {
   /** ok is `true` if the response is successful, `false` otherwise */
-  ok: boolean
+  ok: boolean;
   /** HTTP response code */
-  statusCode: number
+  statusCode: number;
   /** HTTP response status message text */
-  statusMessage: string
+  statusMessage: string;
   /** MIME type of the response from the HTTP response header */
-  contentType: string
+  contentType: string;
   /** The body of the HTTP response, without any additional processing */
-  body: any
+  body: any;
 }

 /**